 In his signature Caps Lock style, the singer has discussed his latest collaboration with Megadeth on their forthcoming record "Super Collider."
-Apart from initially giving his writing contribution on two tracks, Draiman eventually ended up singing on the new album, and according to Megadeth mastermind Dave Mustaine
+Apart from initially giving his writing contribution on two tracks, Draiman eventually ended up singing on the new album, and according to Megadeth mastermind Dave Mustaine, "it sounds amazing."

 "The members of Disturbed are all on great terms with one another.
 We message one another frequently and are supportive of each others' respective endeavors.
 There will eventually be another Disturbed record when the time is right, when we are ready to come back and feel full of fire and inspiration to light up the machine once again."